0xLuks/CTF/CactusCon 2021/README.md

 ![](pics/syscalls.png)

 We have to have the syscall call that prevents us from continuing the analysis.</br>
-I give the rights to the "client" file and I use to retrieve the syscall.
+I give the rights to the "client" file and I use strace to retrieve the syscall.

 ![](pics/syscall_f.png)